janskwr/PDU/README.md

 # PDU
 Code for Processing of structured data classes.
+Note: It's in Polish language.